 When I read cookbooks, I am not turned off by long lists of ingredients.
 Nor do I look for the words “quick” or “easy” in the recipe names.
 I never have, even though I probably should have taken quick and easy more seriously when I was cooking for our growing family and busy as the

-Recently, a girlfriend of mine asked me if I had a recipe for dipping oil.
-And I was taken aback.
+Recently, a girlfriend of mine asked me if I had a recipe for dipping oil, and I was taken aback.
 I have never made a dipping oil before.
-I love them – in fact I love when restaurants serve their hot breads with the combination of olive oil and balsamic vinegar.
-As long as I
+I love them – in fact I love when restaurants serve their hot breads with the combination of olive oil and balsamic vinegar with crunchy salt and

 Bean dips are so delicious and versatile, and easily enjoyed year round.
 One of my favorites is my personal white bean dip with spices, which was printed in Gourmet magazine.
 This one is similar in the use of white beans, but instead of spices, I only use fresh rosemary.
 So if you like rosemary, you’ll